seymaozanar/Hospital-System/README.md

-This project is a hospital system which holds doctor, drug, treatment, patient relationships.Angular and Spring Boot was used.
+This project is a hospital system which holds doctor, drug, treatment, patient, estimation about drug success rate relationships.Angular and Spring Boot was used.